 Parents may request attendance in any of the Member Town schools through the so-called “school choice” program, subject to approval of the Superintendent.

 or act in relation thereto.

+Motion made to move the article as written with the deletion of the words “or act in relation thereto.”
+2nd - Passes by majority vote

 Article 2.
 TO MAKE CERTAIN REVISED APPROPRIATIONS TO THE FY20 OPERATING FUNDS

 To see if the Town will vote to amend the vote taken under Article 8 of the May 8, 2019 Annual Town Meeting warrant for the purpose of adjusting line items in the FY2020 budget, and to raise and appropriate or transfer from available funds a sum of money to supplement departmental expenses as follows: